-The trend is similar to but less dramatic than that of redd counts (Figure 4) and is likely due to a number of factors that include considerable lower water years since 1997 and flow operations from Libby Dam that resulted in major spill events in 2002 and 2006.
+The juvenile estimate trends for West Fork Quartz Creek are similar to redd counts (Figure 4) and could be due to a number of factors that include considerably lower water years since 1997 and flow operations from Libby Dam that resulted in major spill events in 2002, 2006 and 2010.
+In addition, there has been a steady buildup of log jams that are at least partial barriers and could be sequestering quality sized spawning gravels.